Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Giants stats and trends

-- New York's games this season have hit the over three times in five opportunities (60%).
+- New York's games this year have hit the over on three of five set point totals (60%).

 - The Giants rack up 20.6 points per game, comparable to the 23.2 the Rams give up.

-- New York is 2-0 against the spread and 1-1 overall in games when it scores more than 23.2 points.
+- New York is 2-0 against the spread and 1-1 overall when the team notches more than 23.2 points.

-- In games that New York piles up over 388.2 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that New York picks up more than 388.2 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year the Giants have five turnovers, one fewer than the Rams have takeaways (6).

 Home and road insights